AI Resource Guide for Progressive, Political, and Democracy Use Cases

 A living resource guide for campaign staff, advocacy organizations, funders, and tech volunteers.
 Updated regularly by the Higher Ground Institute Progressive AI Lab.

-One of the most common things that Higher Ground Institute is hearing right now—from campaign managers, organizers, program officers, and tech volunteers—is some version of: where do I even start?
-The AI landscape is moving fast, the hype is loud, and it’s genuinely hard to figure out what’s actually useful for political organizing work versus what’s noise.
+One of the most common things that Higher Ground Institute is hearing right now, from campaign managers, organizers, program officers, and tech volunteers, is some version of: where do I even start?
+The AI landscape is moving fast, the hype is loud, and it’s genuinely hard to figure out what’s useful for political organizing work versus what’s noise.

 This guide is our answer to that question.
 Through HGI’s Progressive AI Lab and the conversations we’ve been having across the ecosystem, we’ve been collecting resources, events, trainings, case studies, and our go-to blogs and articles.
-This is our list of what’s working in the field, what helps you build an internal policy, what to read if you want to understand the landscape, and more.
+Use it to find what you need and share it with people on your team.

-We’ve organized this by resource type, with topics tagged inline.
-Use them to find what’s relevant to your work and share it with others.
-This is a living document—if something belongs here, reach out to institute@highergroundlabs.com and we’ll keep it updated.
+This is a living document.
+If something belongs here, reach out to institute@highergroundlabs.com and we’ll keep it updated.

 Just launched: AI Campaign Stack – a community tool and workflow guide for civic tech, campaigns, organizations